 - Coordinate with a team of campus wide supports to identify and provide behavioral interventions as needed.

 - Maintain collaborative working relationships with local mental health professionals to coordinate treatment services and referrals.

 - Provide training to the campus community for recognizing and handling students in need of assistance.

 - Consulting in various ways including classroom assistance as requested.
 For example, meetings with instructors, classroom observation, etc.

 - Awareness raising activities, issues including stress management, mental health, anxiety, etc.

 Reach Out – suicide prevention

 Reach Out is a suicide prevention initiative (HB 28) created to assist you in making choices when responding to individuals in emotional distress, those at risk for suicide and those who may exhibit disruptive behavior.

 For counseling or intervention services:

 Contact Elizabeth Inkinen Schehl PCC-S at Ext.
-4219, email firstname.lastname@example.org or stop by room B104 to schedule an appointment.
+4219, email firstname.lastname@example.org or stop by room B230g to schedule an appointment.
+For services at SSC Akron please stop by A113e or the front Gateway office to schedule an appointment.